DavidGilinsky/NightWatcher/README.md

 - The reading thread is launched at intervals of `site.readingInterval` if `site.sqmHealthy` and `site.enableSQMread` are true.
 - If a reading or parsing operation fails, `site.sqmHealthy` is set to false.
 - Health status is printed at the end of each run.
-- The main loop also listens for TCP commands and dispatches them to the command handler.
+- The main loop is non-blocking and does not handle TCP commands directly; the TCP command listener runs in a separate thread.
+- The main loop includes a recommended `usleep(10000);` (10 ms) at the end of each iteration to prevent busy-waiting and reduce CPU usage.

 ## Command Handler
 - Listens for TCP connections on `site.controlPort`